Tibidabo Amusement Park

 Tibidabo Amusement Park (Catalan: Parc d'Atraccions Tibidabo) is an amusement park located on Tibidabo in the Collserola Ridge in Barcelona.
 The park was built in 1899 by the entrepreneur Salvador Andreu and opened in 1905.
 The park is among the oldest in the world still functioning.
-It is Spain's longest running amusement park and Europe's third-oldest.
+It is Spain's longest running amusement park.
 Most of the original rides, some of which date to the turn of the 20th century, are still in use.
 The park is now owned by the Barcelona City Council.